Director: Kimerly A. Powell, PhD

 Kimerly A. Powell, PhD, assistant professor of Biomedical Informatics, has more than 15 years of experience in developing image post-processing techniques for quantitative image analysis of microscopy, pre-clinical and clinical images.
 She also develops image post-processing techniques for quantitative image analysis of cancer, cardiac and musculoskeletal applications.
 Dr. Powell is particularly interested in developing novel image post-processing techniques for high-resolution microscopy and small animal in vivo micro-imaging technologies.

 Anna Bratasz, PhD, MRI/US imaging research scientist, has spent several years working in the Center for Biomedical EPR Spectroscopy and Imaging at The Ohio State University, where she focuses on in vivo EPR, US and MRI imaging of cancer.
-Dr. Bratasz has spent the past ten years working in the SAISR, where she focuses on in vivo MRI imaging, high frequency ultrasound, optical imaging (BLI, FL), CT and irradiation (SARRP platform) of small animals.
+Dr. Bratasz has spent the past 10 years working in the SAISR, where she focuses on in vivo MRI imaging, high-frequency ultrasound, optical imaging (BLI, FL), CT and irradiation (SARRP platform) of small animals.
 Dr. Bratasz’s particular interests are neuroscience, cancer and cardiac research.